Lilium-DApp/verifier/README.md

 - [**Lyno Ferraz**](https://github.com/lynoferraz): Lyno, your technical prowess and assistance have been a fundamental part in this project's success.
 Thank you for helping us navigate through the complexities of the system. 💪

 - **Bruno Maia**: Bruno, your continuous support and encouragement have been an anchor, giving us the motivation and resilience to persevere through the challenges.
 Your faith in our potential and abilities helped to foster a nurturing environment where we could thrive and excel.
 Thank you for being a pillar of support and inspiration. 🌱

+- **Payal Patel**: We would like to express our gratitude to Payal Patel, who embodies Cartesi's commitment to its developer community.
+Your support and engagement with the community play a crucial role in fostering innovation and collaboration.
+Thank you for being a beacon of guidance and support for all developers navigating the Cartesi ecosystem. 🙌

 We sincerely appreciate your time, assistance, and the knowledge you have imparted to us.
 Here's to more collaborative success in the future! 🎉